Custom-Roles-for-TTT/TTT-Custom-Roles/CONVARS_BETA.md

 ttt_jester_notify_mode                      0       // The logic to use when notifying players that a jester is killed.
 0 - Don't notify anyone.
 1 - Only notify traitors and detective.
 2 - Only notify traitors.
 3 - Only notify detective.
 4 - Notify everyone.
-ttt_jester_notify_sound                     0       // Whether to play a cheering sound when a jester is killed ttt_jester_notify_confetti                  0       // Whether to throw confetti when a jester is a killed ttt_jes_credits_starting                    0       // The number of credits a jester should start with
+ttt_jester_notify_sound                     0       // Whether to play a cheering sound when a jester is killed ttt_jester_notify_confetti                  0       // Whether to throw confetti when a jester is a killed ttt_jester_credits_starting                 0       // The number of credits a jester should start with

 // Swapper
-ttt_swapper_respawn_health                  100     // What amount of health to give the swapper when they are killed and respawned ttt_swapper_notify_mode                     0       // The logic to use when notifying players that a swapper is killed.
+ttt_swapper_respawn_health                  100     // What amount of health to give the swapper when they are killed and respawned ttt_swapper_weapon_mode                     1       // How to handle weapons when the Swapper is killed.
+0 - Don't swap anything.
+1 - Swap role weapons (if there are any).
+2 - Swap all weapons. ttt_swapper_notify_mode                     0       // The logic to use when notifying players that a swapper is killed.
 0 - Don't notify anyone.
 1 - Only notify traitors and detective.
 2 - Only notify traitors.
 3 - Only notify detective.
 4 - Notify everyone. ttt_swapper_notify_sound                    0       // Whether to play a cheering sound when a swapper is killed ttt_swapper_notify_confetti                 0       // Whether to throw confetti when a swapper is a killed ttt_swapper_killer_health                   100     // What amount of health to give the person who killed the swapper.
-Set to "0" to kill them ttt_swa_credits_starting                    0       // The number of credits a swapper should start with
+Set to "0" to kill them ttt_swapper_credits_starting                0       // The number of credits a swapper should start with

 // Clown
 ttt_clown_damage_bonus                      0       // Damage bonus that the clown has after being activated (e.g. 0.5 = 50% more damage)
-ttt_clown_activation_credits                0       // The number of credits to give the clown when they are activated ttt_shop_clo_mode                           0       // What items are available to the clown in the shop (0=None, 1=detective OR traitor, 2=detective AND traitor, 3=detective, 4=traitor)
+ttt_clown_activation_credits                0       // The number of credits to give the clown when they are activated ttt_clown_hide_when_active                  0       // Whether the clown should be hidden from other players' Target ID (overhead icons) when they are activated.
+Server or round must be restarted for changes to take effect ttt_clown_show_target_icon                  0       // Whether the clown has an icon over other players' heads showing who to kill.
+Server or round must be restarted for changes to take effect ttt_clown_credits_starting                  0       // The number of credits a clown should start with

 // Beggar
-ttt_reveal_beggar_change                    1       // Whether the beggar is revealed to you when they join your team or not ttt_beggar_respawn                          0       // Whether the beggar respawns when they are killed before joining another team ttt_beggar_respawn_delay                    3       // The delay to use when respawning the begger (if "ttt_beggar_respawn" is enabled) ttt_beggar_notify_mode                      0       // The logic to use when notifying players that a beggar is killed.
+ttt_beggar_reveal_change                    1       // Whether the beggar is revealed to you when they join your team or not ttt_beggar_respawn                          0       // Whether the beggar respawns when they are killed before joining another team ttt_beggar_respawn_delay                    3       // The delay to use when respawning the begger (if "ttt_beggar_respawn" is enabled) ttt_beggar_notify_mode                      0       // The logic to use when notifying players that a beggar is killed.
 0 - Don't notify anyone.
 1 - Only notify traitors and detective.
 2 - Only notify traitors.
 3 - Only notify detective.
 4 - Notify everyone.